chisophugis/lbd/source/otherinst.rst

 		0x30d9e80: i32 = FrameIndex<2> [ORD=3] [ID=7]
 		0x30d9880: i32 = undef [ORD=1] [ID=3]

-This error say we have not instructions to translate IR DAG node add.
+This error says we have not instructions to translate IR DAG node **add**.
-The ADDiu instruction is defined for node add with operands of 1 register and 1 immediate.
+The ADDiu instruction is defined for node **add** with operands of 1 register and 1 immediate.
-This node add is for 2 registers.
+This node **add** is for 2 registers.
-So, we append the following code to Cpu0InstrInfo.td and Cpu0Schedule.td in 4/1/Cpu0,
+So, appending the following code to Cpu0InstrInfo.td and Cpu0Schedule.td in 4/1/Cpu0,

 .. code-block:: c++